 All that stuff can be overwhelming when it doesn’t have a permanent place in the house.
-Introducing the Dog Room, a dedicated place for your dog and all their stuff.
+Introducing the Dog Room, a dedicated place for all your dog’s stuff and maybe even your dog.

-Here we will show you Dog Room Ideas that you can do too.
-Plus tips on how to create the perfect dog room for you.
+Join us as we show you 53 + ideas for a dog room that you can do too.
+Plus, tips on how to create the perfect dog room for you.
 Oh, and your dog too.

 What is a dog room?